sid3windr/immich-stack/README.md

 ### INI configuration

-The scripts read `immich.ini` in the same directory as the script.
+The script reads `immich.ini` in the same directory as the script.

 ```
 [immich]